Exploring Shikoku, Japan – 3 Day Road Trip Travelogue

 On my way back to Okayama, I stopped at Kyoraku in Ehime for a seafood lunch.

 After lunch, it was back to Okayama along the Shimanami Kaido!
 This route connects Ehime to Hiroshima across a series of bridges.
-I biked the Shinamai Kaido a few years back on a wonderful solo adventure.
+I biked the Shimanami Kaido a few years back on a wonderful solo adventure.
 Learn more about Biking the Shimanami Kaido here!

 Compared to biking, driving the bridges was much faster but not nearly as fun!

 I made it back to the rental car shop in Okayama and returned the car.
 This Shikoku grand adventure is complete!
-Until the next travels!

 Shikoku was amazing, and three days were too short to enjoy all that the area has to offer.
 All of the nature spots, including the rivers and waterfalls, were exceptional.
 I now understand why the region is so proud of its “Niyodo Blue.”